Mixtral 8x22B v0.1 vs Trinity-Large-Thinking

 Where can I run Mixtral 8x22B v0.1 and Trinity-Large-Thinking?

-Mixtral 8x22B v0.1 is available on NVIDIA NIM, OctoAI API, Fireworks AI, DeepInfra, and Baseten API.
-Trinity-Large-Thinking is available on Arcee AI and OpenRouter.
+Mixtral 8x22B v0.1 is available on NVIDIA NIM, OctoAI API (Deprecated), Fireworks AI, DeepInfra, and Baseten API.
+Trinity-Large-Thinking is available on Arcee AI, OpenRouter, and Vercel AI Gateway.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing